Geoffrey Page: Flight training and the Battle of Britain

-Hospitalization and rehabilitation
+Hospitalisation and rehabilitation

 After being picked up from the icy sea in near-mortal agony, he was taken to the burns unit at Queen Victoria Hospital in East Grinstead.
 Both of his hands were burnt down to the bone, and his head was badly swollen.
 Page had also sustained bullet wounds to both legs.
 In convalescence scar tissue formed over his hands and contracted, making his hands largely useless.
 He was referred to Archibald McIndoe, who was confident he could help, though it would take a bit of work.
 It meant a series of surgeries and recoveries, and an ongoing battle with the pain of recovery.
 Page formed friendships with the patients of the burn unit.
 Most of them were fliers from the Royal Air Force.
 They were young men facing physical disfigurement, loss of dexterity, and a great deal of pain.
 A fellowship formed among the burn patients.
 In time they formed a drinking club of sorts.
 Page was a founding member.
 They called their association the Guinea Pig Club.
 The name of the club was chosen to reflect the experimental nature of the plastic surgery techniques being developed for the reconstructive work carried out on burn patients at East Grinstead.
 Mclndoe himself was elected life president and Page was the first chairman.
 Page recorded the minutes of the first meeting.
 Wrote Page: "The objects of the club are to promote good fellowship among, and to maintain contact with, approved frequenters of Queen Victoria Cottage Hospital."

 Due to the burn injuries sustained to his hands, it was thought Page no longer possessed the hand strength to fly an airplane, let alone handle a fighter in a dogfight.
 Furthermore, McIndoe felt Page had done his part, and strongly discouraged him from returning to active service.
 Page was determined to return.
 He went through a series of operations to remove the scar tissue restricting the use of his hands.
 He also underwent reconstructions to his face and eyelids.
 The process meant enduring a great deal of pain.
 His anger over it initially was directed against the health staff, but soon became focused on the Germans.
 He promised himself to shoot down an enemy aircraft for each of the operations he had to endure.
 At the time of his accident he had been credited with 2 1/2 victories.
 As time went on and his operation log lengthened, the total number of German aircraft rose to a disconcerting number.

 In 1942, after 15 operations, Page succeeded in gaining limited-flight permission.
 Returning to make his first flight, Page was seized with the fear that he would become trapped in a burning aircraft.
 The ground crew waited patiently, and his flight instructor was confused by his hesitation, asking if Page could hear him, and was the R/T working.
 Page forced himself forward, and soon the problems of flying the aircraft pushed his fears to the side.
 Three months later he was granted full operational status.